-You may be pleasantly surprised to hear that Huntsville is the fourth largest city in Alabama after Birmingham, Montgomery, and Mobile.
+You may be pleasantly surprised to hear that Huntsville is the third largest city in Alabama after Birmingham, Montgomery, and recently surpassing Mobile.
 Located in the northern half of the state, Huntsville is surrounded by a myriad of rural beauty that we strongly encourage you to explore if you plan on spending several days in this region.
 However, if you are only planning on visiting the city, we have a few things to do in Huntsville that should immediately capture your imagination.

 Let’s first take a look at how easy it is to access Huntsville.
 We were extremely fortunate to be able to take a short road trip across from Arkansas but for many of our friends in the blogging industry, it wasn’t the easiest city to reach.

 Huntsville International Airport is located ten miles outside of the downtown neighborhood but given its relatively small size, it means that this is a particularly expensive airport to fly into.
 Alternative airports that may offer more affordable routes include nearby Birmingham and a little further afield, Memphis, Nashville and even Atlanta, all of which are within 3 hours of Huntsville.